-- The essential functions of the job typically require: grasping, walking, sitting, seeing, talking, hearing, feeling, fingering and some repetitive motions or other reasonable methods that accommodate an individual in completing the essential functions of the job. - Work is performed in a comfortable office environment. - Employee may be subject to some limited travel in the performance of the job. - Physical requirements can typically be characterized as Sedentary Work: Exerting up to 10 lbs. of force occasionally and/or a negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects including the human body.
+- The essential functions of the job typically require: grasping, walking, sitting, seeing, talking, hearing, feeling, fingering, and some repetitive motions or other reasonable methods that accommodate an individual in completing the essential functions of the job. - Work is performed in a comfortable office environment. - Employee is subject to some travel in the performance of the job.
+Employee has control over travel schedule and can adjust schedules due to adverse weather or travel conditions. - Physical requirements can typically be characterized as Sedentary Work: Exerting up to 10 lbs. of force occasionally and/or a negligible amount of force frequently or constantly to lift, carry, push, pull, or otherwise move objects including the human body.